I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportwavertstream-allocatecontiguouspagesformdl.md

 ## -remarks
 <p>The driver calls this method to allocate a block of physically contiguous memory pages.
 All of the physical memory pages in the MDL fall within the address range specified by the <i>LowAddress</i> and <i>HighAddress</i> parameters.
 If sufficient memory is available, the memory allocation is the requested size rounded up to the next page; otherwise, the call fails.</p>

 <p>After a system has been running for some time, the system's pool of nonpaged memory tends to become fragmented, which increases the probability that a request to allocate a large block of contiguous physical memory will fail.
-If the DMA controller of the audio device does not require the physical memory pages to be contiguous, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff536925">IPortWaveRTStream::AllocatePagesForMdl</a> instead.
+If the DMA controller of the audio device does not require the physical memory pages to be contiguous, the driver must call <a href="audio.iportwavertstream_allocatepagesformdl">IPortWaveRTStream::AllocatePagesForMdl</a> instead.
 Unlike <code>AllocateContiguousPagesForMdl</code>, the <b>AllocatePagesForMdl</b> method is not affected by memory fragmentation.</p>

 <p>The <code>AllocateContiguousPagesforMdl</code> method allocates memory pages that are locked (nonpaged) but unmapped.
-If the miniport driver requires software access to this memory, the miniport driver must make a subsequent call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff536932">IPortWaveRTStream::MapAllocatedPages</a> to map the pages into kernel-mode address space.</p>

-<p>The driver calls this method to allocate a block of physically contiguous memory pages.
-All of the physical memory pages in the MDL fall within the address range specified by the <i>LowAddress</i> and <i>HighAddress</i> parameters.
-If sufficient memory is available, the memory allocation is the requested size rounded up to the next page; otherwise, the call fails.</p>

-<p>After a system has been running for some time, the system's pool of nonpaged memory tends to become fragmented, which increases the probability that a request to allocate a large block of contiguous physical memory will fail.
-If the DMA controller of the audio device does not require the physical memory pages to be contiguous, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff536925">IPortWaveRTStream::AllocatePagesForMdl</a> instead.
-Unlike <code>AllocateContiguousPagesForMdl</code>, the <b>AllocatePagesForMdl</b> method is not affected by memory fragmentation.</p>

-<p>The <code>AllocateContiguousPagesforMdl</code> method allocates memory pages that are locked (nonpaged) but unmapped.
-If the miniport driver requires software access to this memory, the miniport driver must make a subsequent call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff536932">IPortWaveRTStream::MapAllocatedPages</a> to map the pages into kernel-mode address space.</p>
+If the miniport driver requires software access to this memory, the miniport driver must make a subsequent call to <a href="audio.iportwavertstream_mapallocatedpages">IPortWaveRTStream::MapAllocatedPages</a> to map the pages into kernel-mode address space.</p>

 ## -requirements
 <table>